 - Plant’s size – Mature plants will require a larger amount of water than little plants.
 As your plant grows, you’ll notice its water requirements increasing.

-- Nursery pot size – The same applies in this case – you need more water for bigger pots than you need for small-sized potting vessels.
+- Pot size – The same applies in this case – you need more water for bigger pots than you need for small-sized potting vessels.

-- How much light the plant is getting – The more light exposure the Fig gets, the more water it requires to stay healthy.
+- Amount of light the plant is getting – The more light exposure the Fig gets, the more water it requires to stay healthy.
 If your Ficus tree is exposed to direct sunlight, it’ll be more thirsty than if it was placed in low light.

-- Potting mix type – Soils with well-draining quality need more water than less porous potting mixes.
+- Potting mix – well-draining soils need more water than less porous potting mixes.

-- Potting vessel type – Plants in terracotta pots need more water than those planted in ceramic or plastic pots.
+- The material the pot is made of- Plants in terracotta pots need more water than those planted in ceramic or plastic pots.
 That’s because terracotta absorbs water from the soil.
-Whichever type of pot you choose, make sure it has a drainage hole and remove any excess water left after watering the plant.
+Whichever type of pot you choose, make sure it has a drainage hole and remove any excess water left after watering the plan

 What Should A Fiddle Leaf Fig Watering Schedule Look Like?